xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     CONSTRAINT PK_ShipHistory_ShipHistoryId PRIMARY KEY CLUSTERED (ShipHistoryId ASC) )
 ```
 The sql code creates a new `Ship` table record, and a new `ShipHistory` table record, and returns generated ship id into the application.

 The source code of this application is [here](https://github.com/xhafan/legacy-to-coreddd/tree/master/src/LegacyWebFormsApp), SQL scripts [here](https://github.com/xhafan/legacy-to-coreddd/tree/master/src/DatabaseScripts).
 To open the solution, you will need [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) or higher and [.NET Core 2.1](https://www.microsoft.com/net/download) or higher.
+The solution uses a SQL Server LocalDB database.
+Here's how to [install SQL Server LocalDB](https://stackoverflow.com/questions/42774739/how-to-install-localdb-2016-along-with-visual-studio-2017).
+You need to manually create two databases `Legacy` and `LegacyTest`, the application will automatically build the database using SQL scripts using [DatabaseBuilder](https://github.com/xhafan/databasebuilder/wiki).

-The problem with this approach is that the code - both page code-behind C# and SQL - are difficult to modify because it's difficult to [unit or integration test](https://stackoverflow.com/questions/5357601/whats-the-difference-between-unit-tests-and-integration-tests) code-behind and SQL.
+One of the problems with Web Forms code-behind and business logic inside SQL stored procedures is that the code - both page code-behind C# and SQL - are difficult to modify because it's difficult to [unit or integration test](https://stackoverflow.com/questions/5357601/whats-the-difference-between-unit-tests-and-integration-tests) code-behind and SQL.
 To be able to modify a code in the long run, one has to develop the code using TDD, and with the test coverage, it's possible to modify the code in a confident way that the previous functionality won't be broken.

 The motivation to rewrite an application is usually the fact that the application is not maintainable, and any change to the application causes a new set of bugs.
 Let's try to rewrite the code in a better maintainable way, using DDD and TDD.